Chapter Seven

 Chapter Two – Pre-Work Handouts Court Report Template (Youth 14 and Older) Court Report Template (Children Under 14) MD Child Abuse and Neglect Law

 As a retired member of the U.S. Capitol Police, Antoinette Jeffries respects authority.
 As a Court Appointed Special Advocate, she also challenges it.
-She has repeatedly done both if she believes a foster child has been unnecessarily or excessively medicated.
-“I’m passionate about this,” said Antoinette, who has confronted medical doctors and psychiatrists, teachers, foster […]
+She has repeatedly done both if she […]

 Phyllis Hayes stood before the judge, described the problems facing her foster youth and recommended that the teenager’s estranged mother be required to attend his therapy sessions.
-As the mother sat silently, the judge agreed, handing Phyllis a victory in her quest to improve the life of her emotionally and mentally challenged youth.
-“I’m pleased,” […]
+As the mother […]

 Children in foster care who have aCASA volunteer are more likely to succeed in school and adjust to change.
 And they’re half as likely to re-enter the foster care system later.
 By getting involved with CASA, you can make all the difference for a child who has experienced abuse or neglect in you community.
 Get involved, and change a child’s story.